tipresias/tipresias/README.md

 #### Run end-to-end browser tests

+- **Recommended:** `./scripts/browser_test.sh`
+  - Slower, but seeds test DB with random data, and is how tests are run in CI)
-- `docker-compose run --rm browser npx cypress run`
+- `docker-compose run --rm browser_test npx cypress run`
+  - Faster, but risks passing due to specific characteristics of local data, then failing in CI.

 ### Deploy